 Prianka is a Research Intern at Govlab.
 She has a BA in Political Science and International Relations from the University of Melbourne and is currently enrolled in NYU’s joint Masters Program in Journalism and International Relations.
 Prior to enrolling at NYU, Prianka worked at a number of jobs in Melbourne, including managing a book store and serving as a Community Development Project Officer at the Asylum Seeker Welcome Centre, an organization that provides recreational, educational and social support for asylum seekers living in the Melbourne community.
 She also spent a year in Vanuatu, working as a Community Project Officer with the Marae Village Development Council.
 Among her projects was a post-disaster assessment report following Cyclone Luis which she researched, produced and edited.

 Rafael F. Ayoub, MD is a physician, social entrepreneur, and health policy expert working on the use of data and collective intelligence to respond to public health crises, including mosquito-borne diseases.
 A native of Brazil, he has ten years of experience in internal medicine.
-Prior to coming to GovLab, Rafael co-founded CCB - Centro de Criogenia Brasil- the first Stem Cell lab and autologous bank in Brazil, which developed new techniques now in broad use in labs around the world for manipulating and differentiating stem cells and expansion techniques.
-While at CCB, he executed a partnership between CCB and AirLiquide, the world's second largest supplier of industrial gases, to develop a new fully automatic and safe system for cryogenic banks.
+Prior to coming to the GovLab, Rafael co-founded CCB - Centro de Criogenia Brasil- the first Stem Cell lab and autologous bank in Brazil.
+While at CCB, Rafael executed a partnership between CCB and AirLiquide, the world's second largest supplier of industrial gases, to develop a new fully automatic and safe system for cryogenic banks.